 How long is garden leave?

 The length of garden leave usually coincides with the notice period established within the employment contract.
-Most companies assign a garden leave of up to six months to the employee, but this duration depends on what is stated within the employment contract.
+Most companies will assign this type of leave for up to six months to the employee, but this duration depends on what is stated within the employment contract.

 Can employees request garden leave?